DispatchMe/slate/source/work_order_migration/index.html.md

 }
 ```

-The Work Order document contains all of the information blah blah blah
+The Work Order document contains all of the information to create all objects in the Dispatch system needed to handle your workflow.
+See [Posting a Work Order to Dispatch](#posting-work-order)

 attribute | type | notes
 --------- | ---- | -----